giardap/Ring/README.md

 ## Disclaimer

-This has been submitted and fixed by Ring along wiht their referral system being shut down.
+This has been submitted and fixed by Ring along with their referral system being shut down.